kingwongf/kingwongf.github.io/_posts/2020-5-21-What is this all about.md

 ## Hello and welcome

- For several years I have accumulated couple pet projects, mainly involves ML approaches to finance, systematic investing, asset allocation... e.g. how **NOT** to lose money with codes ha.
+ For several years, I have accumulated a couple of pet projects, mainly involved ML approaches to finance, systematic investing, asset allocation... e.g. how **NOT** to lose money with codes ha.
  With over 40 repos/ projects, this also gives me the chance to organise and revist
  - the ideas I have tried to implement
- - ML tools I found useful
+ - ML tools I find useful
- - testing other's ideas with full or partial replications
+ - testing others' ideas with full or partial replications
- - concepts, algos I always revised before an interview,
+ - concepts, algos I always review before an interview,
  - project submissions for interviews

 ### Blog post future releases
 I will try to post at least twice a week.
-Writing about the repos I already have, and sandwiching new ideas in between.
+Writing about the repos I've already made, and sandwiching new ideas in between.

 #### Exisiting Repos
 - combining VAR and LSTM in predicting indices returns, inspired by @cerlymarco and Adaptive Portfolio Asset Allocation Optimization with Deep Learning 2018 [repo](https://github.com/kingwongf/var_lstm_mkts) [paper](http://www.thinkmind.org/download.php?articleid=intsys_v11_n12_2018_3)